segmentstream/digital-data-manager/README.md

   // is never invoked twice.
   ddManager.invoked = true;

-  // A list of the methods in Analytics.js to stub. ddManager.methods = [
+  // A list of the methods in ddManager to stub. ddManager.methods = [
     'initialize',
     'addIntegration',